HosseinlGholami/smart-garden-backend/README.md

+this is my project which has two submodules, one of them is smart-garden-front and the other one is smart-garden-infa and i do have based project which is my django.

 # 🌿 Smart Garden Watering Automation

 A smart irrigation system using ESP32, MQTT, Django, and React.
 Control your garden's watering remotely, view real-time status, and schedule automatic watering — all from your phone or PC.